mkopciuszynski/xrheed/README.md

 ## 📖 Citation

-If you use **xrheed** in your research, please consider citing this repository:
+If you use **xRHEED** in your research, please consider citing this repository:

-> Kopciuszynski, M. (2025). *xrheed: An xarray-based toolkit for RHEED image analysis*.
+> Kopciuszynski, M. (2025). *xRHEED: An xarray-based toolkit for RHEED image analysis*.
 > GitHub. https://github.com/mkopciuszynski/xrheed

 📌 A formal DOI will be provided in the future via [Zenodo](https://zenodo.org/).